-According to the Bureau of Labor Statistics, the dollar experienced an average inflation rate of 1.98% per year.
-Prices in 2017 are 1700.0% higher than prices in 1870.
+According to the Bureau of Labor Statistics consumer price index, the dollar experienced an average inflation rate of 1.98% per year.
+Prices in 2018 are 1714.0% higher than prices in 1870.

 In other words, $1 in the year 1870 is equivalent to $18.14 in 2018, a difference of $17.14 over 148 years.

 |Price difference ($1 base)||$17.14|